AndersDJohnson/webpack-babel-env-deps/README.md

 `?array | ?string | ?function`

 Optional.
-For this adds exceptions to the inclusion or exclusion rules.
+This adds exceptions to the inclusion or exclusion rules.
 For example, `include({ except: ['foo'] })` will prevent `foo` from being included for transpilation even if it would normally meet the criteria.
 And `exclude({ except: ['foo'] })` will include `foo` for transpilation